srerngler-gitops/multi-tenancy-gitops-mq/README.md

     curl -sfL https://raw.githubusercontent.com/cloud-native-toolkit-demos/multi-tenancy-gitops-apps/ocp47-2021-2/scripts/mq-kubeseal.sh | DEBUG=true GIT_USER=<GIT_USER> GIT_TOKEN=<GIT_TOKEN> GIT_ORG=<GIT_ORG> bash
     ```

+    As this script executes it will issue a `git diff` to allow you to review
+    its customizations.
+    - Type `q` when you're finished examining the changes; the script will continue to completion.

 - Run a pipeline to build and deploy a Queue Manager
     - Log in to the OpenShift Web Console.